Six highlights from the Inspired and Intentional urban retreat

 Inspired and Intentional was a two day urban retreat I recently hosted for women who want to create a life they love – one where they wake up inspired and energised every morning, and go to bed feeling grateful to be living their life.

-If you’re curious what the experience was like, here are some highlights and photos!
+If you’re curious what the experience was like, here are some highlights, photos and feedback from those who came along!

 1. Time and space to reflect